jamesfulford/hapi-graphql-swagger/README.md

 # hapi-graphql-swagger
-Followed a tutorial to use node.js (Hapi framework), GraphQL, and Swagger docs together to build a back-end API.
+Followed a tutorial to use node.js (Hapi framework), MongoDB (mongoose), GraphQL, and Swagger docs together to build a quick back-end API.

 ## URLs